cnchi/HappyML/README.md

 # Revision History

+* 2024/03/23-01
+  * [NEW] pytorch.py: The file contains a class called Sequential.
+The class inherits torch.nn.Module and provides functions that allow people who are only familiar with TensorFlow/Keras, but not PyTorch, to build PyTorch models using Keras-like functions in the class.
 * 2023/02/10-01
   * [BUGFIX] preprocessor.feature_scaling(): Fix an error message caused by the feature_scaling() function when the incoming array is not a DataFrame.
   * [NEW] MultipleRegressor.named_features: It can return the dimension reduction result with "field name" except the column "const" instead of "index".
 For example: ['R&D Spend', 'Marketing Spend'].